COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 Retroperitoneal dissection of lymph nodes is not helpful in the management of children, and potential morbidity of the surgery is not justified by the information obtained.
 In men who have undergone RPLND, chemotherapy is employed immediately on first evidence of recurrence.

 A Swedish and Norwegian study reported results of a risk-adapted therapy protocol in which patients with nonseminomas with lymphovascular invasion underwent postorchiectomy chemotherapy with one or two cycles of BEP chemotherapy, while those without lymphovascular invasion underwent either surveillance or a single cycle of BEP.
 The study included 745 patients and, with a median follow-up of 4.7 years and 2-year follow-up of 89% of patients, there were no deaths from testicular cancer, although one patient died of a stroke immediately after completing chemotherapy for relapsed disease.
-OS and cause-specific survival were 98.9% and 99.9%, respectively.
+OS was 98.9% and cause-specific survival was 99.9%.
 Both of these studies were conducted at community-based hospitals and demonstrated that postorchiectomy chemotherapy could be delivered at a regional or national level without depending on centers of excellence.

 Stage II Seminoma